-5.22 As referred to above 22 of the 45 houses subject to this application are affordable houses for social rent under the supervision of Cartrefi Cymunedol Gwynedd who is the registered social landlord.
-Bearing this in mind the planning application may be dealt with as an exception to the requirements of Policy CH6 that states that the use of these houses will be tied for affordable housing in the form of a legal agreement under Section 106.
+5.21 As referred to above 22 of the 45 houses subject to this application are affordable houses for social rent under the supervision of Cartrefi Cymunedol Gwynedd who is a registered social landlord but does not currently own the land.
+In view of this fact, the applicant will be required to sign a legal agreement under Section 106 in order to bind half the houses which are the subject of this application to affordable housing general local need now and for ever.